Winnie-the-Pooh Pays a Visit: Plot

 One morning, Winnie-the-Pooh was strolling leisurely with Piglet, composing a new song.
 During their walk, Pooh got the idea to visit someone.
 Singing the song "Who Visits in the Morning"—which Pooh had just made up—they set off at random.

 Eventually, they arrive at Rabbit's burrow.
-Despite arriving uninvited, Rabbit welcomes his friends and offers them honey and condensed milk (during the snack, Pooh unknowingly tied Piglet's mouth shut with a towel).
+Despite arriving uninvited, Rabbit welcomes his friends and offers them honey and condensed milk (during the snack, Pooh unknowingly tied a napkin over Piglet's mouth).
 However, Pooh ends up eating all of Rabbit's supplies, except for some honey left for Piglet.
 When Pooh tries to leave the burrow, he gets stuck in the entrance due to his swollen belly.

 Pulling him out proves impossible, and Rabbit suggests waiting a week for Pooh to slim down.
 At one point, Pooh sneezes, destroying Rabbit's balcony, and announces that he has lost enough weight.
 Rabbit and Piglet then pull him free.
 Pooh learns his lesson: one shouldn't overstay their welcome to avoid getting into "sticky situations."